clusterlib/clusterlib/README.rst

-The goal of this library is to ease the creation, launch and management of embarassingly parallel jobs on supercomputer such as `SLURM
+The goal of this library is to ease the creation, launch and management of embarassingly parallel jobs on supercomputer with schedulers such as `SLURM
 <https://computing.llnl.gov/linux/slurm/>`_.
 Some basic primitives (e.g. pure
-python NO-SQL database) are provided to work in distributed memory architecture.
+python NO-SQL database) are also provided to work in distributed memory architecture.

 Aims:  simple, pure python